spiceai/docs/spiceaidocs/docs/data-connectors/databricks.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Databricks as a connector for federated SQL query against Databricks using [Spark Connect](https://www.databricks.com/blog/2022/07/07/introducing-spark-connect-the-power-of-apache-spark-everywhere.html).
+Databricks as a connector for federated SQL query against Databricks using [Spark Connect](https://www.databricks.com/blog/2022/07/07/introducing-spark-connect-the-power-of-apache-spark-everywhere.html) or directly from Delta Tables in S3.

 ## Configuration